whoward/docs/markdown/ci-integrations/travis.md

 ## Securely use your Sauce Credentials on Travis CI

 To test with Sauce on Travis, you need to make sure your Sauce credentials are available to your tests.
 To do so, use the [Travis gem](https://rubygems.org/gems/travis) to encrypt your credentials as environment variables so that they aren't visible in your source code, but instead available as global variables.

+### Setting up Travis

 First install the Travis gem with the following command:

 ```bash
 gem install travis
 ```
-*Note: this assumes you have Ruby installed on your system, and you may have to add `sudo` to the beginning of the command dependending on your system permissions.*
+*This assumes you have Ruby installed on your system, and you may have to add `sudo` to the beginning of the command dependending on your system permissions.*

 If you don't have a `.travis.yml` file in your repo yet, you can run the following command to scaffold one:

 ```bash
 travis init
 ```
-*Note: you can learn more about setting up Travis for your project's programming language [here](http://about.travis-ci.org/docs/user/getting-started/#Getting-started).*
+*You can learn more about setting up Travis for your project's programming language [here](http://about.travis-ci.org/docs/user/getting-started/#Getting-started).*

+### Adding secure credentials

 Then run the following command to encrypt your username: